compdemocracy/polis/README.md

 ## Dev setup

-Once you have all that stuff set up, you an run `lein repl`.
+Once you have all that stuff set up, you can run `lein repl`.
 From there you can run `(run! system/poller-system)` to start the poller, and `(stop!)` to stop it.

 This application uses Stuart Sierra's Component library for REPL-reloadability, and places the system in the `system` var.